Aesica/RMMV/README.md

 - Final Fantasy "Gravity" (percent-of-hp) formula with immunity available via actor/enemy, class, equip, and state note tags
 - Settings to recover hp and/or mp by varying amounts, as well as reviving dead members after battles
 - Can sort equip/state-added skills in with baseline skills and sort via various skill parameters
+- Can add zone-based effects to battles, so that being deep in a volcano burns everybody every turn, etc

+**8/20/2019 - 2.0**
+- Added version control for Aesica.Toolkit (mostly notetag processing functions) so that multiple plugins using it won't overwrite it unless their version is newer.
+- Removed all of the "command control" functions (unleash, attack replace, guard state, disable attack/guard/item, etc).
+Those effects now have their own plugin.
+- In light of this change, it is strongly recommened that you update to this version or later.
+- Added support for death/game over states in addition to the default death (1) state
+- Can now use zone-based effects (damage, state applications, etc) that can be auto-applied every turn in battle, as well as manually by plugin command

 **8/1/2019 - 1.95**
 - Bugfix for single skill commands.
 There was heinous fuckery afoot, but this is no longer the case.